SionHayward/Golf-Blueprint/README.md

 # The Golf Blueprint

+A data-driven golf course management tool providing analytics-based insights for The Kendleshire Golf Club.

+## Project Overview

+The Golf Blueprint transforms how amateur golfers approach course management at The Kendleshire Golf Club.
+By collecting and analyzing shot data from multiple players, the system provides visual heatmaps and strategic recommendations to help golfers make better decisions, avoid trouble areas, and ultimately lower their scores.

-The Golf Blueprint is a data-driven golf course management tool specifically designed for The Kendleshire Golf Club.
-Research revealed 80% of amateur golfers have average or worse course management understanding, despite this skill being crucial for improved scoring.
-The system addresses this gap by collecting and analyzing shot data to generate strategic insights.
+Research found 80% of amateur golfers have average or worse understanding of course management, despite this being a crucial factor in performance improvement.
+This tool bridges that knowledge gap through accessible data visualization.

-The solution features SVG recreations of all 18 holes where users mark their shot locations.
-A MySQL database stores this information, while custom algorithms transform collected data into color-coded heatmap visualizations showing optimal playing zones and areas to avoid.
-Built using Agile methodology with client-server architecture, the system achieved 100% implementation of critical requirements.
-User benefits include identifying trouble spots, learning strategic approaches, and making smarter decisions on every hole—effectively bringing professional-level analytics to amateur golfers.
+## Features

+- **Interactive Hole Visualizations**: Detailed SVG recreations of all 18 holes at The Kendleshire
+- **Shot Data Collection System**: Simple interface for recording precise shot locations
+- **Heatmap Analytics**: Color-coded visualizations showing optimal target areas and zones to avoid
+- **User Profiles**: Track personal progress and round history
+- **Zone-Specific Insights**: Statistical breakdown of performance in different course areas

-## Description
+## Technologies Used

-An in-depth paragraph about your project and overview of use.
+- **Frontend**: HTML5, CSS3, JavaScript
+- **Backend**: Node.js with Express
+- **Database**: MySQL
+- **Architecture**: Client-Server following MVC pattern
+- **Development Methodology**: Agile (Kanban)
+- **Design Tools**: Inkscape for SVG creation
+- **Data Source**: Google Earth satellite imagery for initial hole mapping